Homepage

 • Ensure high capacity: Support a vast number of unique IDs for scalability.

 First off, I needed a character set that’s larger than just digits but still easy to distinguish.
-I settled on a base-33 alphanumeric scheme using the following characters:
+I settled on a 33 alphanumeric characters:

 123456789ABCDEFGHJKLMNPQRSTUVWXYZ